-This page provides information on the authority for Washington local governments to provide senior, low-income, and disability discounts to utility customers, the methods used for qualification, and examples.
+This page provides information on the authority for Washington local governments to provide senior, low-income, disability, and conservation discounts to utility customers, the methods used for qualification, and examples.
 See also Utility Billing Procedures.

 RCW 35.92.020(5) authorizes cities to "provide assistance to aid low-income persons in connection with services provided under" chapter 35.92 RCW ("Municipal Utilities"), and RCW 35.67.020(5) provides cities the same authority with respect to sewerage services.
 RCW 36.94.140(4) provides identical authority for counties.